enjoywithouthey/stacks-nextjs13-starter-template/README.md

 The template was built with NextJS v13.4 and React v18.2

+### Installation & Running
+The node_modules directory has been deleted for portability and version control.
+Clone the repo and then in the parent directory run the CL:

+`% npm install`

+Then you can compile that code and run a session on localhost:3000 using CL:

+`% npm run dev`

 ### Known Issues
 In the new NextJS 13, pages default to be Server-side components (SSC), which is a massive imporvement for SEO and load times.
 With the @stacks/connect-react, the <Connect /> component utilized React state, so any pages calling <Connect/> mut be converted to [client components](https://nextjs.org/docs/getting-started/react-essentials#when-to-use-server-and-client-components).